bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/node-modules.md

 folder: bitmark-references/bitmark-node-software
 ---

-## Storage Databases
+# Storage Databases

 The `bitmarkd` program uses [LevelDB](https://github.com/google/leveldb) as its storage backend.
 LevelDB is a fast key-value storage that doesn't have the concept of logical tables found in traditional relational databases; instead, it partitions the key space by adding a prefix byte to each key.
 The key-value pairs with the same prefix corresponds to a pool of data entries with the same attributes.
 The values to be stored are compactly serialized to reduce the disk usage.

-There are two separate LevelDB databases under the data directory of `bitmarkd`:
+There are two separate LevelDB databases under the data directory of `bitmarkd`: blocks DB and index DB.

+## Blocks DB

-1. *The blocks DB* keeps the raw block data.
+*The blocks DB* keeps the raw block data.

 | pool name | prefix | key | value |
 |-----------|--------|-----|-------|